 When these needs are optimally supported, evidence suggests that people are more autonomous in their behaviors, are more likely to persist at their behaviors, and feel better overall.

-Here at the Center for Community Health & Prevention, our approach is focused on helping you discover what works for you on your journey to making healthy changes in your life.
+Here at the Center for Community Health & Prevention, our approach is focused on providing you with evidence-based information and supporting your psychological needs so that we can help you discover what works for you on your journey to making healthy changes in your life.

 This material is based on the following references:

 - LaGuardia, J. 2017.
 Self-determination theory in practice: how to create an optimally supportive health care environment.
 Middletown, DE.
 Independently published 2017.